KYC 2026: Document Verification Requirements in Canada

 Prepare Your Business Now

-CheckFile supports regulated entities through this transition.
-Our AI-powered document verification platform meets the technical requirements set by European regulators and processes the entire KYC workflow -- from document capture to compliance decision -- in under 30 seconds.
-Request a demo to assess the gap between your current setup and the 2026 requirements.
+CheckFile supports reporting entities through this transition.
+Our AI-powered document verification platform meets FINTRAC's expectations for reliable verification and processes the entire KYC workflow โ from document capture to compliance decision โ in under 30 seconds.
+Request a demo to assess the gap between your current setup and current requirements.

-Related reading: For the detailed AMLD6 obligations driving these KYC changes, see our AMLD6 compliance guide.
-For B2B onboarding with corporate entity verification, read our KYB business document verification guide.
+Related reading: For B2B onboarding with corporate entity verification, read our KYB business document verification guide.
 To understand the document fraud landscape these regulations aim to address, see our 2026 fraud statistics.